 In Europe, I have often come across showers where the nozzle is the hose type, and it either attaches to the wall much lower than we’re used to, or not at all.
 This means you have to hold it above your head to get your hair wet, rinse out the shampoo, etc.

 In Southeast Asia, there seem to be a lot of bathrooms without a proper tub or shower stall.
-(I’ve also experienced one of these showers in Italy, so you never know.)
+(I’ve also experienced one of these showers on a trip to Italy, so you never know.)
 The shower nozzle is usually the hose type, and it may or may not be hooked to the wall at a height you’re used to.
 Either shower as you would at home or, if the nozzle is lower, shower as I described above.

 So before you get started, find a good place for your towel so it stays dry, and try to minimize the amount of clothing you bring in the bathroom with you.
 Take the toilet paper and anything else you don’t want getting wet out of the bathroom.

 Various cultures have developed different ways of dealing with going to the bathroom, and some might seem a little scary or gross to you.
 Just remember, people in other parts of the world also find our toilets unpleasant.

 In much of Asia, they don’t use western toilets – the kind you sit down on.
 They use the squat toilet, which is basically a hole in the ground.
 These toilets usually can’t handle toilet paper, so be sure to throw yours in the garbage can.
 Some squat toilets have a sprayer for cleaning yourself up afterwards because they don’t use toilet paper.

 Things to Bring With You